 SMED is the term used to represent setup time and is often used interchangeably with “quick changeover”.
-It is one of the lean tolls and focuses on reducing the time it takes to change a line or machine from one product to the other product with the goal of “single” digit (i.e. less than 10 minutes).
-Regarding increased demand for product variability and consequently less lead time and batch size as the main indicator of Just-In-Time production system, SMED is getting more popular nowadays.
+It is one of the lean tools and focuses on reducing the time it takes to change a line or machine from one product to the other product with the goal of a “single” digit (i.e. less than 10 minutes).
+Regarding increased demand for product variability and consequently, less lead time and batch size as the main indicator of the Just-In-Time production system, SMED is getting more popular nowadays.

 So, as time is money, In order to reduce the lead time, it is necessary to reduce batch size which in turn reduces work-In-Process (WIP).
 To do this, we must reduce changeover time.
 So, the following benefits are the result of implementing a SMED project: